 Your First Image Set

-To build and orthomosaic map and subsequently apply vegetation health indices (VARI or NDVI), you first need to capture multiple photos of your farm area of interest.
+To apply vegetation health indices (VARI or NDVI), you first need to capture multiple photos of your farm area of interest.

 In a nutshell, the process is as follows:

-you execute a flight mission over the area of interest and your drone capture multiple individual photos covering 100 % of the farm area.
+- you execute a flight mission over the area of interest and your drone captures multiple individual photos covering 100 % of the farm area.

-You apply either VARI (standard cameras) or NDVI (near infrared cameras) to detect crop health issues
+- You apply either VARI (standard cameras) or NDVI (near infrared cameras) to detect crop health issues (in real time)

 To make a successful mission and ensure that you capture high quality images, please check the minimum requirements below before you take off.